EPmaple/CS611-A4-Legends-Monsters-and-Heroes/readme.txt

-Heroes, by first querying from the user necessary gameManager metrics Monster.java: Class containing behavior and states of Monster objects MonsterType.java: Enum used to represent the different possible types of monsters Potion.java: Class containing behavior and states of Potion objects Spell.java: Class containing behavior and states of Spell objects SpellType.java: Enum used to represent the different possible types of spells State.java: Enum used to represent the different possible types of states of a character, allows for scalability in the future if more states are to be added Summary.java: Class to give a summary of the user from playing the gameManager MHTile.java: Class that houses all the behaviors and states of MHTile objects, part of the Strategy Pattern of TileBehavior TileBehavior.java: A Java interface that implements the Strategy Pattern TileFactory.java: Factory responsible for creating Tiles of different TileBehavior Weapon.java: Class containing behavior and states of Weapon objects World.java: Class housing all the behaviors and states of the World interface of our of gameManager; it is where the majority of the gameManager is built around WorldIO.java: a subclass of IO filled with specific queries and displays related to World
+Heroes, by first querying from the user necessary gameManager metrics Monster.java: Class containing behavior and states of Monster objects MonsterType.java: Enum used to represent the different possible types of monsters Paladin.java: A concrete class of Hero specifying the Paladin hero type Potion.java: Class containing behavior and states of Potion objects Sorcerer.java: A concrete class of Hero specifying the Sorcerer hero type Spell.java: Class containing behavior and states of Spell objects SpellType.java: Enum used to represent the different possible types of spells Spirit.java: A concrete class of Hero specifying the Spirit monster type State.java: Enum used to represent the different possible types of states of a character, allows for scalability in the future if more states are to be added Summary.java: Class to give a summary of the user from playing the gameManager MHTile.java: Class that houses all the behaviors and states of MHTile objects, part of the Strategy Pattern of TileBehavior Tile.java: An abstract class to serve as a template to create other types of tiles TileBehavior.java: A Java interface that implements the Strategy Pattern TileFactory.java: Factory responsible for creating Tiles of different TileBehavior Tradeable.java: An interface to clearly indicate that any classes that implements it should be able to be purchased and sold Warrior.java: A concrete class of Hero specifying the Warrior hero type Weapon.java: Class containing behavior and states of Weapon objects HeroesAndMonstersWorld.java: Class housing all the behaviors and states of the World interface of our of gameManager; it is where the majority of the gameManager is built around World.java: A simple interface that serves as a contract on what methods are  essential in a new game world WorldIO.java: a subclass of IO filled with specific queries and displays related to World

 ## Diary
 ---------------------------------------------------------------------------

-1.) the tuesday one week before the due date, we got together before the class and settled down on whose work we go going to base our code off of, which is Tony's, and we took some time to understand the assignment together.
+1. the tuesday one week before the due date, we got together before the class and settled down on whose work we go going to base our code off of, which is Tony's, and we took some time to understand the assignment together.
 Then we split up the work.
-2.)
-After the Tuesday up until Saturday, Ankur took his time to do his part, which is LVBoostStrategy, LVTile's/Cell's, and LVMap (uses of magic numbers, missing safety checks, used completely different structure, lack comments) 3.)
+2. After the Tuesday up until Saturday, Ankur took his time to do his part, which is LVBoostStrategy, LVTile's/Cell's, and LVMap

-Characters do not store their current tiles in them, whereas LVWorld would have HashMap<LVCell, Character> for both heroes and monsters

-Then when we query for user action based on whether the player is on a market tile, we will get the LVCell from the HashMap and check if it is HeroNexus, and we will do LVCell.interact() to enter the market NEED to update HeroNexus such that calling HeroNexus.interact() invokes market=

-displayInfoInWorld, would query from the user, to print info for heroes or monsters, and then iterate through heroes/monsters to print their info
+3. I and Abdel started working on our parts on Sunday, which was LVWorld, LVMechanics, LVIO
+    I and Abdel kept in touch all day and frequently provided each other with one's own progress
+4. Monday, we finished writing everything, Abdel helped me created the UML, I added comments to all new files (including the ones written by Ankur), wrote the documentation, and finished the readme; Abdel was also willing to help me debug

 ## Notes
 ---------------------------------------------------------------------------

-I purposedly coded the methods so that if in the future, if there are ways to simply increase increase the lvl of the heroes, then it is possible to do so.

-When various queries are made to the users for choies, I have provided the user with the ability to "go back to the prior level of choices" in logical places

-I've used some coloring to highlight certain texts to made them stand out more

-I implemented BFS to make sure that every map given to the user is one with all accessible tiles connected
+I will like to note that some methods like getAttackable were written in terms of Character, and not in terms of Hero/Monster, and this allows for scalability

+I also took into the consideration that when a hero A dies, another hero B may already be on the hero A's nexus, and thus I implemented forced recall, for which in such a situation hero B would be forced recall back to his own nexus, and thus allowing A to be revived back at his own nexus

 ## Citations
 ---------------------------------------------------------------------------